chrisvnicholson/interlinear/README.md

 - When using environment variables, your API key is never exposed in the source code
 - For privacy reasons, consider using this app for non-sensitive content

-### Security Notice

-In a production environment, API requests should be proxied through a backend server to avoid exposing your API key in browser code.
-This example uses `dangerouslyAllowBrowser: true` for demonstration purposes only.

 ## Future Enhancements

 - Integration with professional translation APIs